reallygoodprogrammer/wep/README.md

 -a, --attr <ATTR>		extract from ATTR attribute instead of HTML -H, --display-url		display the url of the page with each match

--n, --headless			run the program in browserless mode when dynamic -c, --concurrency <LEVEL>	set concurrency level for requests (def=3) -t, --timeout <LEVEL>		set timeout for requests in sec (def=10) -b, --cookie <COOKIE>		set 'Cookie' header for each request
+-n, --headless			run the program in chromium headless mode -d, --disable			use net/http instead of playwright for requests -c, --concurrency <LEVEL>	set concurrency level for requests (def=3) -t, --timeout <LEVEL>		set timeout for requests in sec (def=10) -b, --cookie <COOKIE>		set 'Cookie' header for each request